 Day 3 COPENHAGEN - OSLO (B, D)

-NOTE: Passports must be shown when traveling between Denmark and Norway on the DFDS ferry.
-Clients traveling with E.U. identification cards only may not be allowed on-board.
+NOTE: Passports must be shown when travelling between Denmark and Norway on the DFDS ferry.
+Clients travelling with E.U. identification cards only may not be allowed on-board.

 Onboard DFDS Seaways, 2-berth Commodore class cabin